 While no two learners are the same, it’s clear that Bellarmine University students have a shared sense of community, a commitment to hard work, and a desire to excel.
 If these characteristics resonate with you, you’ll

-feel more than welcome within this community of learners.there’s a good chance you’d thrive here.
+feel more than welcome within this community of learners.
+There’s a good chance you’ll thrive here.

 Now that you know more about the students who attend Bellarmine, you might be eager to gather some more detailed information about the school itself.
 Find the answers you’re looking for by heading to our Request Information page.